Kuree/bflang/README.md

 a particular cell is untouched, any load from that cell can be replaced with `0`.

 # Debugging
-Debugging is handled by LLVM's source-level debugging support.
+Debugging is handled by LLVM's source-level debugging framework.
 To enable debugging, use `-O0 -g` when invoking the compiler.
 The array and data pointer are represented as global variables, `__data` and `__data_ptr` respectively.
 Breakpoints are also supported, and it's recommended to break the source code into multiple lines if you